TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/1-the-application-domain.rst

 Our domain model has reached a certain level of maturity.
 Of course there is certain space for more optimization.
 The risk exists, that we lose in the details, which will be irrelevant in a later revision.
-We suggest that you first implement a basic model and than - with additional knowledge of the yet unknown details of the model - improve it step by step.
-Lets start with our first lines of code.
+We suggest that you first implement a basic model and then - with additional knowledge of the yet unknown details of the model - improve it step by step.
+Let's start with our first lines of code.